SeePhys: Does Seeing Help Thinking? -- Benchmarking Vision-Based Physics Reasoning: Abstract

 \section{Abstract}

-We present \ourdataset, a large-scale multimodal benchmark for LLM reasoning grounded in physics questions ranging from middle school to PhD qualifying exams.
-The benchmark covers 7 fundamental domains spanning the physics discipline, incorporating 21 categories of highly heterogeneous diagrams.
-In contrast to prior works where visual elements mainly serve auxiliary purposes, our benchmark features a substantial proportion of vision-essential problems (75\%) that mandate visual information extraction for correct solutions.
-Through extensive evaluation, we observe that even the most advanced visual reasoning models (e.g., Gemini-2.5-pro and o4-mini) achieve sub-60\% accuracy on our benchmark.
-These results reveal fundamental challenges in current large language models' visual understanding capabilities, particularly in: (i) establishing rigorous coupling between diagram interpretation and physics reasoning, and (ii) overcoming their persistent reliance on textual cues as cognitive shortcuts.
+We present \ourdataset, a large-scale multimodal benchmark for LLM reasoning grounded in physics questions spanning across middle school to PhD candidacy exams.
+The benchmark covers 7 fundamental physics domains, incorporating 21 categories of highly heterogeneous diagrams.
+In contrast to prior works where visual elements mainly serve supplementary purposes, our benchmark features a substantial proportion of vision-essential problems (75\%) that mandate visual information extraction for problem-solving.
+Through extensive evaluation, we observe that even the best-performing reasoning models (e.g., Gemini-2.5-pro and OpenAI-o4-mini) achieve sub-60\% accuracy on our benchmark.
+These results reveal fundamental challenges in current large language models' visual understanding capabilities, particularly in: (i) establishing meaningful connections between diagram interpretation and physics reasoning, and (ii) overcoming their persistent reliance on textual cues as cognitive shortcuts.

-\textbf{Project Page:} \url{https://github.com/SeePhys/seephys-project}
+\textbf{Project Page:} \url{https://seephys.github.io/}

 \textbf{Hugging Face:} \url{https://huggingface.co/datasets/SeePhys/SeePhys}